FREQUENTLY asked questions

 Meridian is here to help!
 Do your research first to see if this is the right career path for you.
 We are here to help guide you and can give you first-hand experience.
 You will need to take the STCW course as well as get an ENG1 Medical to gain employment as these are the minimum requirements.
 We have tons of jobs posted daily along with a daywork board to help you get your foot in the door!
 Check out our Crew Coach for more information!

 Yes!
 A lot of the time employers request "green" or new crew with little to no experience.
 Don't give up there is always an opportunity for everyone!

-We facilitate the software service for the Crew Agencies and employers looking to fill their jobs.
+We facilitate the software service for Crew Agencies and employers looking to fill their jobs.
 They source their crew from us, and you have access to all their jobs too.
 You log into your profile, go to your dashboard and you can apply for jobs right from there.
 You can also click the jobs icon at the top and search that way.
+You can also apply from your phone with "Meri" our Chatbot.
 Once you apply for the job, your application will go directly to the agency or employer looking to fill that role.
 We do not put you forward for roles, you put yourself forward.

 Yes, all depending on the vessel.

 This will depend on what the insurance requires, and the flag state.

 General rule of thumb is that you can only employ a US national or Green card holder on an US flagged vessel.